luisparravicini/butler-butler/README.md

 `butler-butler` simplifies the process of building Unity builds and uploading them to itchio.

-It's composed of several shell scripts that run Unity to build binaries for each platform you want and then uses itchio's *butler* to upload them to itchio.

 ## How to use it?

 Assuming you have a directory hierarchy similar to his: